nikscave/cavian/README.md

 5. Add Temp/Swing(Random probability) encoders as per schematic.
 6. Add reset/clock in/outs as per schematic (when you decide to add them)
 7. If you add a eurorack 12v to 5v regulator, please share any details and I'll include in here :-) I run mine on USB only.
-8. The svg template is how I remember which buttons do which.
-Post it notes or a sharpie on the LED's will work also :-)
+8. The svg template is how I remember which buttons do what.
+Post it notes or a sharpie on the LED's will work also :-) Updated for probability button Oct 2024

 **BETA_B** - bunch of features in progress (18th June 2023)